arshaw/ghi-scoreboard/README.md

 By default, the browser fetches Github Issue every time the scoreboard is loaded.
 If you have many issues, you may want to pre-fetch them on your server-side first, so the client renders faster.

 Also, many of the issue stats you wish to display require pre-fetching a processing on the server-side.
-Please see notes in the [Standard Column Types](#standard-column-types) documentation.
+Please see notes in the [Standard Columns](#standard-columns) documentation.

 #### Flags